droplinked/droplinked-evm-contracts/docs/technical_documentation.md

 ## Upgrade Paths

 The Deployer contract uses the OpenZeppelin Upgradeable pattern, allowing for future upgrades to functionality while preserving deployed shops and data.

-## Network Support

-The contracts are designed to be deployed on various EVM-compatible chains, including:

-- Polygon
-- Binance Smart Chain
-- Hedera (EVM)
-- Ripple sidechain